-Sometimes a combination of letters corresponds to single sound e.g. 'ch' as in 'chip'.
+Sometimes a combination of letters corresponds to a single sound e.g. 'ch' as in 'chip'.
 Sometimes the same letters correspond to a different sound, e.g. 'ch' in 'chemist' or 'ch' as in 'chef'.

 Let's consider letter symbols too.
-If we think of the first letter of the alphabet, 'a' or 'A, we can see straight away that it has two written symbols.
-(In actual fact 'a' has more than two symbols because children do not write the small letter 'a' in this particular type-font.
+If we think of the first letter of the alphabet, 'a' or 'A, we see straight away that it has two written symbols.
+(In fact 'a' has more than two symbols because children do not write the small letter 'a' in this particular type-font.
 They use the shape of 'a' as that in the Sassoon Primary Infant, Century Gothic or Comic Sans fonts.)